-The NSW Mental Health Commission (Commission) is an independent statutory organisation established under the Mental Health Commission Act 2012 (the Act) and reports to the NSW Minister for Mental Health.
+The Mental Health Commission of New South Wales (Commission) is an independent statutory organisation established under the Mental Health Commission Act 2012 (the Act) and reports to the NSW Minister for Mental Health.

 The Commission is led by Ms Catherine Lourey, the NSW Mental Health Commissioner.
 Ms Lourey was appointed by the Governor of NSW in August 2017.
 The NSW Mental Health Commissioner is supported by the Commissioner’s Advisory Board.
 The Commissioner’s Advisory Board is made up of the Deputy Mental Health Commissioners who are also appointed by the Governor.